keldaanCommunity/pokemonAutoChess/policy.md

 # Privacy Policy

 Your privacy is important to us.
-It is Keldaan's policy to respect your privacy and comply with any applicable law and regulation regarding any personal information we may collect about you, including across our website, https://pokemon-auto-chess.com, and other sites we own and operate.
+It is Camerupt's policy to respect your privacy and comply with any applicable law and regulation regarding any personal information we may collect about you, including across our website, https://packr.site, and other sites we own and operate.

-This policy is effective as of 5 October 2021 and was last updated on 5 October 2021.
+This policy is effective as of 28 October 2024 and was last updated on 28 October 2024.

 # How to request the deletion of your data?

 You can request at any time that all your data be deleted.
-To do so, please notify a moderator on the discord server or send a mail to keldaan.ag@gmail.com
+To do so, please send a mail to ph8ndstne@gmail.com

 # Information We Collect